-- When executed, the submitted commands obtain the agent's state ar a parameter. - The submitted commands /closures can call any methods on the agent's state. - Replacing the state object with a new one is also possible and is done using the updateValue() method. - The return value of the submitted closure doesn't have a special meaning and is ignored. - If the message sent to an Agent is not a closure, it is considered to be a new value for the internal reference field. - The val property of an Agent will wait until all preceding commands in the agent's queue are consumed and then safely return the value of the Agent. - The instantVal property will return an immediate snapshot of the internal agent's state. - The valAsync() method will do the same without blocking the caller. - All Agent instances share a default daemon thread pool.
+- When executed, the submitted commands obtain the agent's state as a parameter. - The submitted commands /closures can call any methods on the agent's state. - Replacing the state object with a new one is also possible and is done using the updateValue() method. - The return value of the submitted closure doesn't have a special meaning and is ignored. - If the message sent to an Agent is not a closure, it is considered to be a new value for the internal reference field. - The val property of an Agent will wait until all preceding commands in the agent's queue are consumed and then safely return the value of the Agent. - The valAsync() method will do the same without blocking the caller. - The instantVal property will return an immediate snapshot of the internal agent's state. - All Agent instances share a default daemon thread pool.
 Setting the threadPool property of an Agent instance will allow it to use a different thread pool. - Exceptions thrown by the commands can be collected using the errors property.